 During the Mughal period, the art of Kundan’s work reached Rajasthan from Delhi.
 Later on, craftsmen from different parts of the country migrated to the place and made Rajasthan a hub of Kundankari.
 Rulers and feudal lords gave patronage to the art and it developed into perfection.

 Today, Kundankari is known the world over, with Rajasthan serving as its epicenter.
-Kundankari is basically done on gold and silver jewellery.
+Kundankari is basically done on gold and silver jewelry.
 The beauty of Kundan work lies in the precise setting of stones into kundan and the overall look of the ornament.

 Meenakari is also a team work, where specialization of skill is of paramount importance.
 As it is generally done on the reverse side of kundan jewelry, meenakari has to work with Goldsmith, engraver or ghaaria, designer or chitteria as well as jadiya.

 i.
 Ruby protects against poisonous substances and banishes any evil spirits that hover around.